pranscript/plex_bytesized/readme.md

 mkdir ~/.config/mergerfs
 ```

-You can follow the link and create a startup and shutdown script if you want to use gcrypt otherwise, you can continue from here.
-Both the script are created so that while restarting the appbox, rclone mount and mergerfs automatically starts on its own.
+You can follow the link and create a startup and shutdown script if you want to use gcrypt; otherwise, you can continue from here.
+Both the scripts are created so that while restarting the appbox, rclone mount and mergerfs automatically starts on its own.

 So, open a file using nano to create a startup script.